Children of Bodom: Formation and early years (1993–1996)

+In early 1996, Henkka "Blacksmith" Seppälä, whom Laiho and Raatikainen had previously known from school, replaced Miettinen on bass as well as contributing backing vocals.
+The band also recruited Jani Pirisjoki to play keyboards.

 With this new line-up, Inearthed proceeded to record their third demo, titled Shining.
 This demo did not impress record labels any more than the previous ones had, and none took interest in the band.
 Despite their efforts, their music got little exposure and managed only to play at local events.
 As a last resort, the band decided to record an independent, self-funded album.

 Laiho wanted to make use of the keyboards more effectively, but Pirisjoki was not attending rehearsals.
 Thus, he was fired and replaced by a friend of Raatikainen's, a jazz pianist named Janne "Warman" Wirman.

-Wirman was the component which was previously missing from Inearthed.
-His presence allowed the band to assume the style which would later characterize Children of Bodom.
-With Wirman, the band successfully recorded their first album in 1997.
-Their debut, Something Wild, was supposed to be released by a small Belgian label, Shiver Records, but second vocalist Sami Tenetz (from Thy Serpent) acquired a copy of their album through the hands of Kuoppala.
-They both worked for the same company at the time.
-Shortly after Inearthed signed this contract, Spinefarm Records' boss became interested in signing them for a country-wide release.
-The latter deal was much more attractive to the band since the Belgian label was offering them close to no help, to the point where they would have to distribute and sell the album themselves.

-The band was required to create a new name to sign up to Spinefarm Records.
-The contract with Shiver records had already been signed under the name of Inearthed.
-The answer to that problem came as the members looked for good names in their local phone book.
-When they stumbled upon Lake Bodom, they realized that it was a name with impact and one which had an interesting story behind it.
-A long list of possible names involving the word Bodom was then made, and they settled with Children of Bodom.
-The band's name is derived from the Lake Bodom murders.
+In order to sign with Spinefarm Records, the band was required to create a new name due to the contract they signed with Shiver records under the name Inearthed.
+The band found the answer in their local phone book when they stumbled upon Lake Bodom.
+The band found that the lake had an interesting story behind it due to the Lake Bodom murders.
+A long list of possible names involving the word Bodom was then made, and they settled on Children of Bodom.